-Hi, I'm Jacqueline Kory-Westlund.
+Hi, I'm Jacqueline.

 Places you can find me:

 And many more: Sooyeon Jeong, Edith Ackermann, Leah Dickens, Hae Won Park, Goren Gordon, Michal Gordon, Samuel Ronfard, Jin Joo Lee, Nick de Palma, Siggi Aðalgeirsson, Samuel Spaulding, Luke Plummer, Kris dos Santos, Rebecca Kleinberger, Ehsan Hoque, Palash Nandy, David Nunez, Mirko Gelsomini, Randi Williams, Huili Chen, Pedro Reynolds-Cuéllar, Ishaan Grover, Nikhita Singh, Aradhana Adhikari.

 I'm an alumna of Vassar College.
 I earned my BA in Cognitive Science in 2011, with a minor in Computer Science.
 While at Vassar, I was a member of the Interdisciplinary Robotics Research Laboratory, participating in the Undergraduate Research Summer Institute in 2008 and 2009.
 During my semester abroad at the University of Sydney, Australia, I interned at the Brain and Mind Research Institute.
-In the summer of 2010, I interned at NASA Langley Research Center in the Langley Aerospace Research Summer Scholars Program -- you can read about the Autonomous Vehicle Lab I helped establish!
+In the summer of 2010, I interned at NASA Langley Research Center in the Langley Aerospace Research Summer Scholars Program—you can read about the Autonomous Vehicle Lab I helped establish.

-I worked for a year as a research intern exploring human emotion and learning in Dr. Sidney D'Mello's Emotive Computing lab in the Institute of Intelligent Systems at the University of Memphis and at the University of Notre Dame.
+Following that, I worked for a year as a research intern exploring human emotion and learning in Dr. Sidney D'Mello's Emotive Computing lab in the Institute of Intelligent Systems at the University of Memphis and at the University of Notre Dame.